LETTING GO OF "WHY" WILL HELP YOUR LOVED ONE TOO

 Answering these questions and acting on them will empower you to find answers that will move you forward to being proactive in helping your loved one to recover, rather than being stuck in the past and asking yourself questions you may never find an answer to.

-My clients tell me that letting go of the feeling of guilt can be a really difficult process but once they do, they find it is easier to move forward and work on issues such as ”How to remain positive” "How to be confident" and concentrate on being the best support.
+My clients tell me that letting go of the feeling of guilt can be a really difficult process but once they do, they find it is easier to move forward and work on issues such as ”How to keep strong” "How to stay confident" and concentrate on being the best support.

 - Embrace how things turn out rather than fight them.
+By fighting them, you are giving them unnecessary time and energy .
 Even if you don’t like them, embracing them will make your life easier.
-Being stuck and dwelling on the past can leave you emotionally, mentally and physically exhausted, without getting any results.
+Accept them as they are.
+Being stuck and dwelling on the past can leave you emotionally, mentally and physically exhausted, without the ability to make positive changes.

 Over to you